avalanche-foundation/ACPs/ACPs/226-dynamic-minimum-block-times/README.md

 ### Block Header Changes

 Upon activation of this ACP, the `blockGasCost` field in block headers will be required to be set to 0.
 This means that no validation of the cumulative priority fee amounts of transactions within the block exceeding the block gas cost is required.
-Additionally, two new fields will be added to EVM block headers: `timeMilliseconds` and `minimumBlockDelay`.
+Additionally, two new fields will be added to EVM block headers: `timestampMilliseconds` and `minimumBlockDelay`.

-#### `timeMilliseconds`
+#### `timestampMilliseconds`

 The canonical serialization and interpretation of EVM blocks already contains a block timestamp specified in seconds.
 Altering this would require deep changes to the EVM codebase, as well as cause breaking changes to tooling such as indexers and block explorers.
-Instead, a new field is added representing the number of milliseconds past the existing block timestamp value denominated in seconds.
-The valid range of values for this field is 0 to 999.
-Wherever needed, the block timestamp in milliseconds can be easily constructed as:
+Instead, a new field is added representing the unix timestamp in milliseconds.
-`(block.time * 1000) + block.timeMilliseconds`.

 Existing tools that do not need millisecond granularity do not need to parse the new field, which limits the amount of breaking changes.

-The `timeMilliseconds` field will be represented in block headers as a `uint16`.
+The `timestampMilliseconds` field will be represented in block headers as a `uint64`.

 #### `minimumBlockDelay`